- COVID-19

 Number of job openings Ontario is projecting within the health-care sector from now until 2030 that will require a university education, including 12,000 managers.[9]Ontario Future Labour Force Needs Study, Stokes Economics, 2021

-Increase in job vacancies in health care and social assistance during the second quarter of 2022, bringing vacancies to a “record high” of 52,845.[10]Collected by Statistics Canada
+Increase in health care and social assistance job vacancies in the year prior to 2022 Q2, bringing vacancies to a record high of 52,845.[10]Collected by Statistics Canada

 Increase in all applications to university nursing education programs since March 2020.
 [11]Provided by Ontario Universities’ Application Centre